crazycapivara/deckgl/README.md

 Layer Props
 -----------

-The `properties` parameter is a *named list* with names corresponding to the *properties* defined in the [deck.gl API Reference](https://deck.gl/#/documentation/deckgl-api-reference) for the given *layer type* (class).
-For the example above see the [GridLayer API Reference](https://deck.gl/#/documentation/deckgl-api-reference/layers/grid-layer).
+The `properties` parameter is a named list with names corresponding to the properties defined in the [deck.gl API Reference](https://deck.gl/#/documentation/deckgl-api-reference) for the given layer type / class.
+For the example above see the [GridLayer API Reference](https://deck.gl/#/documentation/deckgl-api-reference/layers/grid-layer) for available props.

 It is also possible to pass properties as named arguments via the `...` parameter.
 They are appended to the properties list.
 Same properties will be overwritten.